Scrabble variants: Scarabeo

 Scarabeo is an Italian variant of Scrabble that is much more popular in its native country than the original game.
 It features a 17×17 board, 8 tiles per rack instead of 7, and a 30-point bonus for using 7 tiles as well as the 50-point "bingo".
 Instead of blank tiles, the tiles which can be used as any letter have scarabs on them, hence the name.

 Scrabble Junior

-This child-friendly version of Scrabble can pretty much grow with the age of the child.
+Scrabble Junior child-friendly version of Scrabble can pretty much grow with the age of the child.
 The double-sided game board incorporates a variant for children five to seven years of age on one side and a version for older children aged seven to ten on the other.
 Two to four players can take part in a game.
 In the simpler version, young players connect letters with words on the game board.
 The words have been preprinted on the playing field and only have to be covered by the letter tiles until a complete word has been constructed.
 If the board is flipped, words must be constructed independently, as they are in regular Scrabble.